netdata/netdata/collectors/node.d.plugin/fronius/README.md

-# fronius
+# Fronius Symo monitoring with Netdata

-This module collects metrics from the configured solar power installation from Fronius Symo.
+Collects metrics from the configured solar power installation from Fronius Symo.

 **Requirements**